ChrstphrHll/npc_gen/students/Wulfe Fulcrux.md

 ---
 ### Description
 - 8th year Firbolg Wizard in Elkenval
-- wavy platinum hair that's parted to the side, slightly obscuring an eye, Hazel eyes, and Pale Brown skin
+- shoulder length wavy grey hair that's plain, Hazel eyes, and Pale Brown skin
 - Is Courteous and Deceptive, and has Personal Development as their ideal

 ### Organizations